Income Tax Calculator

 - Different slabs and exemptions apply for senior citizens (60 years and above) and super senior citizens (80 years and above).

-It acts as an income tax planner, showing potential savings under both tax regimes.
+- Tax planning: It acts as an income tax planner, showing which regime is more beneficial.

 Certain incomes like agricultural income, gratuity (within limits), and public provident fund maturity amount including interest etc. are tax-free.